byui-cs/CS345-course/week01/team.md

 ## Example

 The following is an example of a "good" analogy.
-It is meant to be descriptive rather than perscriptive.
+It is meant to be descriptive rather than prescriptive.
 In other words, please do not use it as a template for your analogy.

 Subject: **Hospital**